TheLastBilly/ydlg/README.md

 python3 manage_users.py
 python3 manage_devices.py
 ```
-And finally, go to the **wol_control/main.py** file and set the `remote_user` variable to the username that you'll use to shutdown remote computers with over SSH (more on that later).
+And finally, go to the **ydlg/main.py** file and set the `remote_user` variable to the username that you'll use to shutdown remote computers with over SSH (more on that later).

 ## Nginx setup

 Wol Control uses `nginx` to handle remote resquests from its clients.
 Assuming you already setup `nginx`, you'll then have to create a settings file so Wol Control can be accessed by it.

-There's a file inluded in this repository, **wol_control.nginx**, which you can use as a template for that:
+There's a file inluded in this repository, **ydlg.nginx**, which you can use as a template for that:

 ```
 server {